 A 25-minute ride on the Dublin Area Rapid Transit (Dart) train, the picturesque fishing village of Howth is the closest spot for a proper day out.
 City dwellers often visit this rocky peninsula to relax and recharge.
-Fresh sea air is the perfect motivation for a coastal hike, though there are also sights like Howth Castle and Gardens, the National Transport Museum, and St. Mary’s Abbey medieval ruins to explore.
+Fresh sea air is the perfect motivation for a coastal hike, though there are also sights like Howth Castle and Gardens, the National Transport Museum, and St. Mary’s Abbey (temporarily closed) medieval ruins to explore.

 Steps from the train station, artisanal food, handmade jewellery and Irish crafts spill from market stalls.
-Between these hawkers and the antiques shops in town, you’re bound to find a souvenir.
+Between these hawkers and the antique shops in town, you’re bound to find a souvenir.
 When you’re hungry, Howth’s waterfront restaurants serve fresh catches straight from the trawlers and dinghies along the pier.
 Thankfully, the nightlife that made Dublin famous doesn’t fade along the way here.

 Grab fresh fish and chips from Beshoff Bros, a treasured takeaway on Harbour Road.
 Sprinkle on some salt and vinegar and enjoy them picnic-style in the park as you watch sailboats bob along the bay.
 Just beware of swooping seagulls hungry for a bite.
 For a more formal sit-down meal, head to The Brass Monkey, Octopussy’s, or Aqua at the end of the pier.